tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 is a set of Core-to-Core passes that we can ask GHC to add to the compilation pipeline.
-The passes can be inserted anywhere in the Core pipeline, and in particular, they can be inserted right at the beginning, just after typechecking and desugaring has occurred.
+The passes can be inserted anywhere in the Core pipeline, and in particular, they can be inserted right at the beginning, just after typechecking and desugaring have occurred.
 Terms in the internal Core language carry the types that have been inferred at the typechecking stage, making possible to see these types